sachinsu/sachinsu.github.io/work_journal/software.md

 - SQLite - Litestream - How it works
     -  In WAL-mode (the mode you very much want on a server, as it means writers do not block readers), SQLite appends to a WAL file and then periodically folds its contents back into the main database file as part of a checkpoint.
 Litestream interposes itself in this process: it grabs a lock so that no other process can checkpoint.
 It then watches the WAL file and streams the appended blocks up to S3, periodically checkpointing the database for you when it has the necessary segments uploaded.
+    - Storing integers instead of floating point numbers is much more efficient as SQLite does not compress floats.

 - [Database Indexes][Databases]
     - Cardinality is the inverse of "the number of records returned per value."
 High cardinality returns one record per index value, and low cardinality returns many records per index value.
 Efficient indexes are high-cardinality indexes.
 Primary keys are the best example of a high-cardinality index.
 String-based tags are an example of a low-cardinality index because there are typically many objects assigned to a single tag.Build the indexes to match your query needs, and note that high-cardinality is faster.
     - Table scan happens when no suitable index exists.When using a table scan, the database keeps all of the records in RAM while comparing values.